pymmcore-plus/pymmcore-gui/README.md

 # pymmcore-gui

+*Name pending – this is a working title for the project*

 **pymmcore-gui** is a Graphical User Interface application for controlling microscopes via the Micro-Manager core – completely in Python.
 It unifies the capabilities of several libraries in the pymmcore-plus ecosystem under one